-This article is about the tools that enable an entrepreneur or executive to be a positive influence in people’s lives, build strong relationships, and multiply other leaders.
+This article is about the tools that enable an entrepreneur or executive to be a positive influence in people’s lives, build strong relationships, and multiply other good leaders.
 Fulfilling a CEO and founder’s vision is no simple feat.
 For any vision to become a reality, a team of people working toward the same collective goal is required.
 Leadership skills are what’s inside a leader’s war chest.
 These skills keep the business and its people on track by preventing dysfunction, unproductiveness, and burnout.

 What are Leadership Skills?